Kenneract/Bose-Reverse-Engineering/SmartSpeakerProtocol.md

 ---

 ## Experimentation with custom serial commands
-- If the `B 0 0 B` command isnt constantly being sent, the Bass Module will enter a deep sleep mode when "shut down", and will fail to respond to the first few commands it receives until it has woken up again.
-I think that command is constantly sent to make sure the Bass Module stays "awake" (even when shut down) so it can react to the power-on command.
-In my testing, the Bass Module ignores the first ~4 commands it receives if it has entered the deep sleep mode.
-I am not sure why this command still gets sent when the Bass Module is powered on, as it doesn't go into any type of deep-sleep in this mode - once it is turned on, the Bass Module responds to the first command I send, even without the B00B constantly being sent. **Rewrite this section; lotta words for little info**
+- If the Bass Module is powered down, the absence of the repeated `0B 00 00 0B` command results in it entering a deep-sleep mode, and will fail to respond to the first few commands it receives until it has woken up again.
+I believe that `0B 00 00 0B` is some kind of keep-alive command, to make sure the Bass Module is always "prepared" to handle another incoming command (even when "shut down").
+In my testing, the Bass Module ignores the first ~4 commands it receives if it has entered the deep-sleep mode.
+I am not sure why this command still gets send once the Bass Module is powered-on as it doesn't seem to go into any type of deep-sleep - it responds to the first command I send, even without the `0B 00 00 0B` constantly being sent.

 ## Deciphered SmartSpeaker Commands
 ---